-The land management strategies relating to pasture management, weed and pest control outlined in the Land Management Plan have been progressively implemented.
-Pasture management for the TSR, grazing and pasture areas on Barrick's holdings has been introduced and remnant vegetation management on the mining lease area is planned as the development progresses.
-An annual weed inspection was carried out in December 2005 by AGnVet Services of West Wyalong, and the report is due to be submitted to Barrick in January 2006.
+The land management strategies relating to pasture management, weed and pest control outlined in the Land Management Plan are being progressively implemented.
+Pasture management for the TSR, grazing and pasture areas on Barrick's holdings has been implemented and remnant vegetation management on the mining lease area is implemented as the site development progresses.
+The annual weed inspection was carried out in December 2005 by AGnVet Services of West Wyalong.